Koriukivka: Economy

 Many investors find Koriukivka an attractive site due to the presence of large tracts of forests, silica sand, clay and peat.

-Historically the city has had great and old industrial traditions.
-In the mid-nineteenth century the foreign entrepreneur Karl Rauch founded a distillery and sugar factory.
+Historically, the city has had great and old industrial traditions.
+In the mid-nineteenth century, the foreign entrepreneur Karl Rauch founded a distillery and sugar factory.
 In 1871, the Koriukivka sugar factory employed 600 people.
-The plant produced a season of sugar worth more than 5.5 mln.
+The plant produced a season of sugar worth more than 5.5 million.
 Rubles.
 And in 1901 manufacturer LI Brodsky expanded the sugar-refinery, employing about 1,000 workers.
 In 1882 the Koriukivka sugar production was awarded the gold medal from the All-Russia Exhibition in Moscow, and after 18 years they received the highest award of the World Exhibition in Paris.

 Education

 Koryukovka has a gymnasium, two secondary schools of the third degree, two secondary schools with which there are 1850 pupils, an arts school, a sports school and two kindergartens with over 400 children.